out4b/cdif/README.md

 ##### Get current state of a service:
-Get current state of a service, only successful if device is connected Client may use this call to initialize its device model
+Get current state of a service, only successful if device is connected Client may use this call to initialize or refresh its device model without calling into device modules

     GET http://gateway_host_name:3049/device-control/<deviceID>/get-state
     (optional) request body: